James W. LeSueur histories

-Scope and Contents Collection contains six documents: an autobiography of James W. LeSueur; a typed copy of the resolution passed by the Arizona State Legislature passed on the death of Solomon Barth, a prominent resident of St. Johns, Arizona; a photocopy of a 1945 letter from LeSueur to a "Mrs. Kitt"; an account by LeSueur of the settlement of St. Johns; a history of the Mormon settlements in Navajo County, and "Trouble with the Hashknife Cattle Co."
+Collection contains six documents: an autobiography of James W. LeSueur; a typed copy of the resolution passed by the Arizona State Legislature passed on the death of Solomon Barth, a prominent resident of St. Johns, Arizona; a photocopy of a 1945 letter from LeSueur to a "Mrs. Kitt"; an account by LeSueur of the settlement of St. Johns; a history of the Mormon settlements in Navajo County, and "Trouble with the Hashknife Cattle Co."

 - LeSueur, James W. (James Warren) (Person)

 Conditions Governing Use

 It is the responsibility of the researcher to obtain any necessary copyright clearances.
 Permission to publish material from James W. LeSueur histories must be obtained from the Supervisor of Reference Services and/or the L. Tom Perry Special Collections Board of Curators.